-Frederick’s care for patients has included song choice, passive listening, active music making and improvisation, singing, playing an instrument, moving as if dancing, reminiscence, socialization, lyric analysis and songwriting.
-He has seen great engagement and impact.
+Frederick’s treatment for patients has included song choice, passive listening, active music-making and improvisation, singing, playing an instrument, moving as if dancing, reminiscence, socialization, lyric analysis and songwriting.
+He has seen significant engagement and impact.

-“Family members may experience caregiver fatigue, loss of knowing how to relate with a loved one when a disease changes that person or feelings of not doing enough, guilt, helplessness and anticipatory grief,” he said.
+Frederick said families might also need self-care and relief when caring for their loved ones.
+They may experience caregiver fatigue, loss of knowing how to relate with a loved one when a disease changes that person or feelings of not doing enough, guilt, helplessness and anticipatory grief.

 Learn more about Suncoast Hospice care, services and career opportunities at SuncoastHospice.org or call (727) 467-7423.